Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Introduction

 \citet{arditi2024refusallanguagemodelsmediated} discovered that the decision to refuse a harmful request is mediated by a single direction.
 Building on this work, we demonstrate that a model's refusal to answer requests about attributes of entities (\textit{knowledge refusal}) can similarly be steered with our found entity recognition directions.
 This finding is particularly intriguing given that Gemma Scope SAEs were trained on the base model on pre-training data.
 Yet, SAE-derived directions have a causal effect on knowledge-based refusal in the chat model-a behavior incentivized in the finetuning stage.
 This insight provides additional evidence for the hypothesis that finetuning often repurposes existing mechanisms~\citep{jain2024mechanistically,prakash2024finetuningenhancesexistingmechanisms,refuse_too}.

 Overall, our contributions are as follows:

-\begin{itemize} \item Using sparse autoencoders (SAEs) we \textbf{discover directions in the representation space on the final token of an entity, detecting whether the model can recall facts about the entity}, a form of self-knowledge about its own capabilities. \item Our findings show that \textbf{entity recognition directions generalize across diverse entity types}: players, films, songs, cities, and more. \item We demonstrate that these directions \textbf{causally affect knowledge refusal in the chat model}, i.e. by steering with these directions, we can cause the model to hallucinate rather than refuse on unknown entities, and refuse to answer questions about known entities. \item We find that \textbf{unknown entity recognition directions disrupt the factual recall mechanism}, by suppressing the attention of attribute extraction heads, shown in prior work \citep{nanda2023factfinding,geva-etal-2023-dissecting} to be a key part of the mechanism. \item We go beyond merely understanding knowledge refusal, and find \textbf{SAE latents, seemingly representing uncertainty, that are predictive of incorrect answers}. \end{itemize}
+\begin{itemize} \item Using sparse autoencoders (SAEs) we \textbf{discover directions in the representation space on the final token of an entity, detecting whether the model can recall facts about the entity}, suggesting they encode a form of knowledge awareness. \item Our findings show that \textbf{entity recognition directions generalize across diverse entity types}: players, films, songs, cities, and more. \item We demonstrate that these directions \textbf{causally affect knowledge refusal in the chat model}, i.e. by steering with these directions, we can cause the model to hallucinate rather than refuse on unknown entities, and refuse to answer questions about known entities. \item We find that \textbf{unknown entity recognition directions disrupt the factual recall mechanism}, by suppressing the attention of attribute extraction heads, shown in prior work \citep{nanda2023factfinding,geva-etal-2023-dissecting} to be a key part of the mechanism. \item We go beyond merely understanding knowledge refusal, and find \textbf{SAE latents, seemingly representing uncertainty, that are predictive of incorrect answers}. \end{itemize}